30 minutes before

 Last 10 minutes of workshop

 Share your feedback survey (standardize NPS across every workshop)

 Post your post-workshop announcement in the #announcement channel

-If you haven’t already, hit “Publish” on the Prismic file to link the Assignment doc and other relevant documents
+If you haven’t already, hit “Publish” on the course syllabus file to link the Assignment doc and other relevant documents